Disabled facilities grants

 Possibly.
 The Government expects everyone who could afford to contribute towards the cost of this work to do so.
 Therefore, by law, every adult applicant for DFG must undergo a test of financial resources (means testing).
-However, there is means test where the application is for adaptations for a child under 19 years of age or an adult who receives the following passported benefits:
+However, there is no means test where the application is for adaptations for a child under 19 years of age or an adult who receives the following passported benefits:

 When you apply for a DFG, you will be asked to provide details of your income, savings and investments and any benefits you receive.
 These details will be used to calculate how much money you could raise as a loan towards the cost of the work.

 For example, if the result of the means test showed you could afford to get a loan of £5,000 this would affect the grant you receive.
 In this case, if the cost of work was £5,000 or less, you would receive nothing in grant aid.
 If the cost of the work was more than £5,000 you would receive the difference in grant assistance, up to a maximum of £30,000.

 We will write to you to notify you when the grant approval has been issued.
 Work must not start until the grant is approved and no money will be paid for any work that is carried out before grant approval is given.

 How much time is allowed to do the work?